-Our vision is for a Herefordshire that is richer and more diverse in wildlife and that is valued, and cared for, by its people to the benefit of all.
+Our vision is for a Herefordshire richer and more diverse in wildlife, bringing its people closer to nature.

 What we do

 We manage 55 Nature Reserves - that's around 530 hectares of land reserved for wildlife